merthmagic/merthmagic/README.md

 ### Hi there 👋

-- 🙋‍♂️ I'm a consultant/developer and chemist also.
+- 🙋‍♂️ I'm a Consultant/Generalist-Software-Developer and Chemist also.
 - 🔭 Working on data science, NeRF based digital human and AIGC Research/Engineering.
 - 📚 Learning **Measure Theory**,Stata,R,Rust,Scala and Vue.